Transfer of Credits

 - Contact CSU Counseling Center in the Union Building, 1836 Euclid Ave., room 220 ( tel.
 216-687-2277).
 Their staff includes counselors who specialize in cross-cultural issues.
 Walk-ins are accepted 1:00- 3:00 pm Monday-Friday.

-- Contact the CSU Health and Wellness Center in the Center for Innovation in Medical Professions Building, room 205 (tel.
+- Contact CSU Health and Wellness Services in the Center for Innovation in Medical Professions Building, room 205 (tel.
 216-687-3837).
 Let the nurse or doctor know that you have just returned from study abroad; this may help with their diagnosis.